UAE halts new visas to citizens of 13 mostly Muslim states - document | Law-Order

 UAE halts new visas to citizens of 13 mostly Muslim states - document

-The document, which was sent to companies operating in the park and was seen by Reuters, cited an immigration circular that came into effect on Nov.
-18. It said applications for new employment and visit visas had been suspended for nationals, who are outside the UAE, of the 13 countries, including Afghanistan, Libya and Yemen, until further notice.
+The document, sent to companies operating in the park and seen by Reuters, cited an immigration circular that came into effect on Nov.
+18. Seen by Reuters, the document said applications for new employment and visit visas had been suspended for nationals - those outside the UAE - of 13 countries that also included Somalia, Libya and Yemen until further notice.

-The visa ban also applies to citizens of Algeria, Kenya, Iraq, Lebanon, Pakistan, Tunisia and Turkey, the document says.
+The ban also applies to citizens of Algeria, Kenya, Iraq, Lebanon, Tunisia and Turkey, it says.
 It was not clear if there were any exceptions to the ban.

+The explosion, which occurred during a World War One commemoration ceremony in Jeddah, was the first attack in years where explosives were used in an attempt to hit foreigners in the conservative kingdom.
+The visa ban also comes two months after the Gulf state established formal ties with Israel, a move that broke with decades of Arab policy and angered some Muslim states and communities.
+Others welcomed it.

-The source did not say what those concerns were but said the visa ban was expected to last for a short period.
-Last week, Pakistan's foreign ministry said the UAE had stopped processing new visas for its citizens and those of some other countries.
+Still, the source familiar with the matter said the ban was unrelated to the UAE's relationship with Israel and was expected to last only for a brief period.
+A diplomat commented that the UAE had strained relations with some of the states listed, such as Turkey.

-It said it was seeking information from the UAE on the reason for the suspension but that it thought it was related to the novel coronavirus pandemic.
-The Pakistani ministry and the source said those holding valid visas were not affected by the new restrictions and could enter the UAE.
+Last week, Pakistan's foreign ministry said the UAE had stopped processing new visas for its citizens and those of some other countries, but that those already holding valid visas were not affected and could still enter the UAE.

 - READ MORE ON: